s-will/Infrared/README.md

 ## Installation

-There are two ways to install Infrared.
-The first option is using conda.
+### Conda installation

+Infrared is installed most easily using conda.
 Infrared is depolyed on conda-forge channel.
 Users can skip the first line command if it's already done.

 ```